aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-multipod-l3ls/README.md

 ---
 # This title is used for search results
-title: AVD example for a single data center using multiple pods for L3LS
+title: AVD example for a single data center using multiple PODs for L3LS
 ---
 <!--
   ~ Copyright (c) 2023-2024 Arista Networks, Inc.